 Prior to his prison sentence, Bundy kidnapped, raped and killed several girls in Utah and Colorado, including Debra Kent, 17; Caryn Campbell, 23; and Denise Oliverson.
 Within a month of his kidnapping conviction, Colorado authorities charged him with Campbells’ murder.

-Bundy managed to escape twice from prison.
+Bundy managed to escape from custody twice.
 The first incident occurred in 1977 when he snuck out of a law library at a courthouse in Aspen, Colorado.
 Although he was captured within six days, he escaped again only six months after his first attempt, and managed his way to freedom by sneaking through a crawl space in the Glenwood Springs, Colorado, jail.

-On January 15, 1978, Bundy made his way to Tallahassee, Florida, after his escape, after stopping through several other states, including Chicago and Atlanta.
+On January 15, 1978, Bundy made his way to Tallahassee, Florida, after stopping through several other cities, including Chicago and Atlanta.

 By the time he reached Tallahassee, Bundy discovered an entrance to the Chi Omega sorority house at Florida State University via a back door with a broken lock.
 Once inside, Bundy carried out a gruesome killing spree.
 One of his victims, Margaret Bowman, 21, was beaten with a piece of firewood as she slept in her bed, then strangled with a nylon stocking.

 Bundy then attacked Lisa Levy, 21.
-The killer beat Levy unconscious, bit into one of her buttocks and nippled, strangled her, then sexually assaulted her with a hair mist bottle.
+The killer beat Levy unconscious, bit into one of her buttocks and nipples, strangled her, then sexually assaulted her with a hair mist bottle.

 Three of the victims Bundy attacked that night, Cheryl Thomas, Karen Chandler, and Kathy Kleiner, survived.